ashblue/oyster-package-generator/README.md

 In short **you must** have a `develop` and `master` branch for cloud builds to work properly.

+#### GitHub Protected Branches

+Due to a known bug with GitHub Action commits, it's not recommended to add special requirements to a `master` protected branch.
+You can still protect `master`, but special requirements will result in crashing the Semantic Release bot that auto deploys releases.

 ### Licensing

 Oyster Package Generator automatically includes an MIT license in the project.
 You can easily change this by deleting/changing the `package.json` license key and the `LICENSE.md` file if you desire.